streetyoga/atapi/README.md

 BNBUSDT     163276975
 ETHUSDT     120743491

->>> atf.marketcap # Daily market capitalisation of all coins on testnet
+>>> at.marketcap # Daily market capitalisation of all coins on testnet
                  BTCUSDT       ETHUSDT      BNBUSDT      XRPUSDT     TRXUSDT     LTCUSDT Date
 2022-05-04  755714468999  355066761678  65735310135  31234477683  8473727537  7476376241